Odie/gd-edit-docs/docs/commands.md

 !!!
 Warning

-    While the editor does its best to try **not** clobbering your save file, it'd be advisable to make periodic backups on your own, **just in case**.
+    While the editor does its best to try **not** clobbering your save file, it would be advisable to make periodic backups on your own, **just in case**.

 ``` write <new character name> ``` writes out a new copy of the loaded character
 after renaming the character.